 Heat the vegetable oil in a large skillet over medium-high heat.
 When it's hot enough to make a drop of the salsa mixture sizzle, add all of it to the pan at once and stir frequently for about 4 - 5 minutes until the sauce thickens and darkens.

 Add the broth and bring to a boil.
-Reduce the heat and simmer until the sauce is thick enough to coat the back of a spoon.
+Reduce the heat and simmer until the tomatillo sauce is at least thick enough to coat the back of a spoon.
 Season with salt to taste.

-- When you are ready to use the tomatillos, remove the husks and stems, and run the tomatillos under warm water to get rid of the sticky residue on the outside.
+- How to clean and prepare tomatillos: When you are ready to use the tomatillos, remove the husks and stems, and run the tomatillos under warm water to get rid of the sticky residue on the outside.
 If you find this to be a pesky task, you can also drop them into simmering water for a few seconds to make the husk easier to remove and clean the residue in one fell swoop.
 See how Justin Chapple does that in this video.

 How to serve tomatillo salsa verde